mofasass/widget-core-library/tutorials/4 - Fetching Data.md

-Fetching data is done through the Kambi's Offering API and the Statistics API.
+Fetching data is done through the Kambi's Offering API and the Kambi's Statistics API.
 The `kambi-widget-core-library` offers a wrapper around these API through the `offeringModule` and the `statisticsModule`.
 These modules take care of setting all the appropriate values in the request URLs as well as abstracting the endpoints of the APIs as functions that return `Promise`s.

 Note that it is only possible to fetch data after the `coreLibrary.init()` call has been finished.
 That means inside its `.then()` callback.

 ### Using Promises

-`Promise` is a way to deal with asynchronous (AJAX) requests, it allows for easier chaining and error handling than callbacks.
-All asynchronous methods of the `kambi-widget-core-library` return `Promise`.
+`Promise` is a way to deal with asynchronous (AJAX) requests, it allows for easier chaining and error handling of requests than callbacks.
+All asynchronous methods of the `kambi-widget-core-library` return `Promise`s.

 `Promise`s are Javascript objects and as such they have methods, these methods are `then(fn)` and `catch(fn)`.
-Both receive a function as an argument and call that function:
+Both receive a function as an argument:

  - `then(fn)`